jameskimmel/ZFS/The problem with RAIDZ.md

 | expected | **66%**     | 75%     | **80%**     | 83%     | 85%     | 87%     | **88%**     | 90%      | 90%      | 91%      |

 ## RAIDZ2

+## Conclusion
+Choosing the right pool geometry can help you with space efficiency.
+Bigger volblocksizes offer better space efficiency for pools that don't have an optimal geometry.
+Bigger volblocksizes will also offer better compression gains.
+But bigger volblocksizes will also suffer from read and write amplification and create more fragmentation.
+A single 16k read from a DB will end up reading 64k from the drives.
+Also, keep in mind that all these variants will only write as fast as the slowest disk in the group.
+Mirror has a worse storage efficiency but will offer twice the write performance with 4 drives and 4 times the write performance with 8 drives over a RAIDZ pool.